 - A rabbit must have the opportunity to exercise their muscles by being allowed to hop, skip, and jump in all directions.

-- They require brushing and nail trimming on a regular basis as part of their grooming habits.
+- They require brushing and nail trimming regularly as part of their grooming habits.
 Brush at least once a week.
 During the spring shed, you may have to brush three times a week.
 Nail trimming is about once a month.

 - The best diet consists of Hay or fresh grass 75%, High-fiber rabbit pellets 20%, Raw fruit and vegetables 5%.